walles/riff/README.md

 the REVERSE vs reversed() lines highlighted.
 * Do "git show 2ac5b06" and think about what rule we should use to highlight all of both "some" and "one or".
+* Do "git show -b 77c8f77" and think about what rule we should use to highlight the leading spaces of the "+  refined" and "+  page" lines at the end of the file.
 * Make sure we highlight the output of "git log -p" properly.
 If we get something unexpected, maybe just go back to :initial?
 * Make sure we highlight the output of "git show --stat" properly